-Until an effective vaccine or anti-viral therapeutics are in place, campus life cannot return to its pre-pandemic patterns and rhythms.
-There is still much to be learned about SARS-CoV-2, and we must acknowledge that no plan can guarantee a COVID-19 free environment.
-The guidelines for teaching and learning, both individually and collectively, are grounded in what we know at the moment.
-They have been developed by the Deans Council, and they are based on a review of current literature, input from various campus constituencies, discussions with peer institutions and infectious disease experts, and the advice of the CDC and local community leaders.
+The guidelines for teaching and learning, both individually and collectively, are grounded in what we have learned since the start of the pandemic.
+They have been developed by the Deans Council in consultation with a wide variety of internal and external experts and stakeholders.
 The overall aim of these guidelines is to create an environment that mitigates virus transmission, while maintaining the high-quality learning experiences that make Florida Southern a special place to live and learn.

 In the context of this overall purpose, the guidelines for teaching and learning seek to achieve three major goals: